-Being along the Atlantic coast, the Northeast faces its fair share of natural disasters, namely hurricanes tropical storms and winter storms.
-As is the nature of nature, flooding, tornadoes, wildfires, hailstorms and even earthquake can also occur randomly and with little warning and leave a wake of devastation.
+Due to its location on the Atlantic coast, the Northeast has its fair share of natural disasters, namely hurricanes, tropical storms and winter storms.
+As is the nature of nature, flooding, tornadoes, wildfires, hailstorms and even earthquakes can also occur with little to no warning, leaving devastation in their wake.

 How to Prepare for a Natural Disaster

-Look into the threats most likely to occur in your area and devise a strategy, such as the 3-step plan recommend by the American Red Cross.
+Look into the threats most likely to occur in your area and devise a strategy, such as the three-step plan recommended by the American Red Cross.

 Some natural disasters call for evacuation, while others require hunkering down.
-Account for those in your household, considering young children, the elderly, people with disabilities and pets; be sure you have supplies to meet their needs.
+Account for those in your household – considering young children, the elderly, people with disabilities and pets – and be sure you have supplies to meet their needs.
 Then, assign tasks and practice your plan.

-Keep a survival kit on hand with items such as water, non-perishable foods, medicines and extra clothes, and make a home inventory list.
+Keep a survival kit on hand with items such as water, non-perishable foods, medicines and extra clothes.
+Also consider making a home inventory list.
 Taking photos and/or making a video of your property can help prove what you have for insurance purposes.

 In most instances, homeowners insurance offers some coverage for property damage resulting from natural disasters, but it’s important to review the details with your agent.

-“Some perils like hurricanes and earthquakes are usually excluded from a base homeowner policy but can be added as an endorsement,” says Raymond Eng, AAA vice president of insurance sales.
-“It’s also not uncommon for some of these coverages to have separate deductibles which may be stated as a percentage of your dwelling coverage amount.”
+“Some perils like earthquakes are usually excluded from a base homeowner policy but can be added as an endorsement,” says Raymond Eng, AAA Vice President of Insurance Sales.
+“It’s not uncommon for some of these coverages to have separate deductibles which may be stated as a percentage of your dwelling coverage amount.”